dane-tool/dane/docs/index.md

 ### Citing

-If you choose to use this tool, please cite it with the following BibTeX entry: **WIP**
+If you choose to use this tool, please cite it with the following BibTeX entry:

 ```bibtex
 @misc{tbd2021,